 During studies on nitrites and proteins, it was identified that if high levels of nitrites exist in foods that are high in protein (ie: meat) are exposed and cooked to a temperature (300°F+) small amounts of nitrosamines (which are compounds that are classified as carcinogen) could be formed.
 As a result, curing (usage of nitrites) is carefully controlled.
 Processors have also since started to add compounds that act as antioxidants ascorbate (vitamin C) and erythorbate, to cured meats to block the formation of nitrosamines.
 If you look at our label, you can find erythorbate in almost all of our cured meat products.

 Pure nitrite, if consumed at levels of 3-5 grams, equivalent to 6,000 to 10,000 servings of cured meat eaten at one sitting, can be extremely dangerous and even cause death.
 Pure nitrite would bind to the oxygen in your body stronger than the hemoglobinoxygen binding in your blood, thus not allowing oxygen to reach important organs.
 It is because of this that pure nitrite cannot be found.
-Instead nitrites and nitrates are bound to sodium sausage-23and sold as sodium nitrite so that even if you were to trying to ingest fatal levels of nitrites, it would be the (salt) sodium that would be most toxic before the nitrite itself.
+Instead nitrites and nitrates are bound to sodium and sold as sodium nitrite so that even if you were to trying to ingest fatal levels of nitrites, it would be the (salt) sodium that would be most toxic before the nitrite itself.
 Since purified sodium nitrite is naturally white in color and could be potentially mistaken for regular table salt, sodium chloride, sodium nitrite is often dyed pink in color, hence the name some people commonly call it “pink cure” or “pink salt” when referring to curing.

 Nitrite and nitrate levels in meat production are carefully controlled by federal laws and monitored by the USDA and state government officials.
 DECADES of research have shown when nitrates and nitrites are used following prescribed, regulated levels, these ingredients are completely safe and pose no human health risks.
 And in fact, throughout the years, curing meats have improved efficiency allowing meat processors to use approximately one fifth the amount of nitrites they used 25 years ago.